16 New Year’s Resolutions You Can Actually Keep

 The point of making resolutions is to set attainable goals and feel good about what you’ve accomplished – not to punish yourself.
 So here’s to ringing in the new year in good health and happiness, and to achieving realistic resolutions!

-Did you make any resolutions for 2016?
-Would you like to share any success stories?
+Did you make any resolutions for 2025?
 Let us know in the comments.